Simon Haughton: International honours

 Haughton was an England international and debuted for the team at the 1995 Rugby League World Cup, making four appearances during the tournament.
 He made two further appearances for England in 1999 against France.
 He was also selected for the 2000 World Cup, but withdrew from the squad.

 In the 1997 post-season Haughton was selected to play for Great Britain in the Super League Test series against Australia, scoring two tries in the third and deciding match.

 Post-playing

-After retiring from rugby, Haughton emigrated to Australia with his family.
+After retiring from rugby, Haughton emigrated to Australia with his wife and two children.